 Did you just get the gig to shoot this beautiful wedding and feel like you need to act and look professional?
-Did you scour the internet and read every article and blog to find out every little detail and every tiny thing you might need to do justice and capture their special day as best as possible?
+Did you scour the internet and read every article regarding gears for wedding videography and blog to find out every little detail and every tiny thing you might need to do justice and capture their special day as best as possible?
 You’ve come to the right place.

 Here are all the gear you will need to videography that amazing outdoor wedding.

 Obviously, this gear for wedding videography is a no brainer.
 You will definitely need a camera to shoot the video.
 But make sure you have the right one.
 Look at a few cameras for the type of wedding you will be shooting.
 Is it an outdoor wedding or an indoor one?
 These questions will help you choose the right wedding videography camera and, more importantly, the right lens to videography the memories that will last them a lifetime.

 A stabilizer will really help you shoot that magical video without and blur or shaky hands.

 And we know how nervous a gig like this will make you.
 So use a stabilizer to avoid your shaky hands from ruining that perfect shot.
 This will be one of the most important tools you will have in your gear.

 Now, this list is not only going to help you with the tools you need for that perfect video, but it will also help relieve the stress that comes with the vital job of being in the videography team.